 Back in 2010, the reality of finishing University and going into the real world had started to sink in.
 Having just completed a degree in Geography, I was living in Bath with few clues as to where I was going next.
 All I knew was I wanted to be based in London.

-It was great to be part of something so successful and, with the help of my colleagues, I was able to pass my management test (MQi) in 11 months and earn my first-ever promotion, to the position of Management Assistant.
+It was great to be part of something so successful and, with the help of my colleagues, I was able to pass my Management Qualification interview (MQi) in 11 months and earn my first-ever promotion, to the position of Management Assistant.

 With the step up to Management Assistant came a move to a bigger, more developed branch and the chance for me to experience a different side of the business.
-I moved to our Wimbledon office, and quickly settled into the team.
-I was able to seriously develop the management and relationship-building side of my career here, kindling relationships with key business partners and getting to see how a 200-car-branch functions in the flesh.
+I moved to our Wimbledon branch and quickly settled into the team.
+I was able to seriously develop the management and relationship-building side of my career here, kindling relationships with key business partners and getting to see how a branch with 200 cars branch functions.

 There were days when it was hard work, and there was a lot for me to learn, but challenges are what make life exciting.
 After a year into the role, I was able to take those skills I’d been rapidly developing and apply them in a new set of circumstances, at our Beckenham office.